 13.14.
 In the rare instances when, for a particular line of business, after considering the relative probability of the points within management's estimated range, it is determined that no point within management's estimate of the range is a better estimate than any other point, the midpoint within management's estimate of the range shall be accrued.
 It is anticipated that using the midpoint in a range will be applicable only when there is a continuous range of possible values, and no amount within that range is any more probable than any other.
 For purposes of this statement, it is assumed that management can quantify the high end of the range.
-If management determines that the high end of the range cannot be quantified, then a range does not exist, and management's best estimate shall be accrued.
+If management's best estimate shall be accrued.
 This guidance is not applicable when there are several point estimates which have been determined as equally possible values, but those point estimates do not constitute a range.
 If there are several point estimates with equal probabilities, management should determine its best estimate of the liability.

-44.15.
+14.15.
 If a reporting entity chooses to anticipate salvage and subrogation recoverables (including amounts recoverable from second injury funds, other governmental agencies, or quasi-governmental agencies, where applicable), the recoverables shall be estimated in a manner consistent with paragraphs 10-1211-13 of this statement.
 Estimated salvage and subrogation recoveries (net of associated expenses) shall be deducted from the liability for unpaid claims or losses.
 If a reporting entity chooses to anticipate coordination of benefits (COB) recoverables of Individual and Group Accident and Health Contracts, the recoverables shall be estimated in a manner consistent with paragraphs 10-1211-13 of this statement and shall be deducted from the liability for unpaid claims or losses.
-A separate receivable shall not be established for these recoverables.
-In addition, all of these recoverables are also subject to the impairment guidelines established in SSAP No. 5R-Liabilities, Contingencies and Impairments of Assets and an entity shall not reduce its reserves for any recoverables deemed to be impaired.
+A separate receivable shall not be established in SSAP No. 5R-Liabilities, Contingencies and Impairments of Assets and an entity shall not reduce its reserves for any recoverables deemed to be impaired.
 Salvage and subrogation recoveries received (net of associated expenses) are reported as a reduction to paid losses/claims.
-Coordination of benefits (COB) recoveries received of Individual and Group Accident and Health Contracts (net of associated expenses) are reported as a reduction to paid claims.
+Coordination of benefits (COB) recoveries received of Individual and Group Accident and Health impairment guidelines established in SSAP No. 5R-Liabilities, Contingencies and Impairments of Assets and an entity shall not reduce its reserves for any recoverables deemed to be impaired.
+Salvage and subrogation recoveries received (net of associated expenses) are reported as a reduction to paid losses/claims.
+Coordination of benefits (COB) recoveries received of Individual and Group Accident and Health Contracts (net of associated expenses) are reported as a reduction to paid losses/claims.